josharsh/100LinesOfCode/Notes GUI/README.md

 ```
 python notes.py
 ```
-To view a saved note - Double Click on the Note in Show Tab.
+To view a saved note - Double Click on the Note in Show Tab.<br>
 To delete a note - Double Click on the Note in Remove Tab.